AlexWendland/public-note/Maths Index.md

 ---
 aliases:
   - maths
-type: index
-publish: true
+chatgpt: false
 created: 2023-04-20
 last_edited: 2023-10-20
+publish: true
-tags:
+tags: null
-chatgpt: false
+type: index
 ---
 # Maths
 This is an index page for all notes that broadly could be grouped under Maths.